-For persons receiving certified contracted residential services, refer to DDD Policy 5.15, Use of Psychoactive Medications.
+For persons receiving certified contracted residential services, refer to DDD Policy 5.16, Use of Psychoactive Medications.

-For persons residing in community ICF/MRs and Residential Habilitation Centers (RHCs), refer to DDD Policy 9.02, Administration of Psychotropic/Neuroleptic

-Drugs and Other Medications for Behavior Management or Treatment of Mental Illness.
+For persons residing in community ICF/MRs and Residential Habilitation Centers (RHCs), refer to DDD Policy 9.02, Administration of Psychotropic/Neuroleptic Drugs and Other Medications for Behavior Management or Treatment of Mental Illness.

-Protection from Harm
+Protection From Harm

-Some people's behaviors may pose a risk of harm or injury to themselves, others, or property.
+CHAPTER 5 4 OF 7 Some people's behaviors may pose a risk of harm or injury to themselves, others, or property.
 In order to prevent injury or the destruction of property, physical intervention or restraint may be necessary.
-When this is the case, physical intervention is used only for the protection of the client, others, or property.
+When this is the case, physical intervention is used only for the protection of the person, others, or property.
 Refer to DDD Policy 5.15, Use of Restrictive Procedures, and DDD Policy 5.17, Physical Intervention Techniques, for more information and requirements.